Blue Bell Special Needs Planning Lawyer Assisting Families Looking To Protect The Future Of A Loved One With Special Needs

 Serving Philadelphia, Chester, Lehigh, Montgomery, Delaware And Bucks Counties

-Planning for the future of a loved one with special needs requires attention to important details, as most individuals with special needs rely on government benefits that have strict income requirements.
-At the same time, those benefits only cover basic needs.
-Learn how proper special needs planning can help your loved one live comfortably without losing the right to receive benefits and how a special needs attorney can help.
+Planning for the future of a loved one with a disability or special needs requires attention to important details, as most individuals with special needs rely on government benefits that have strict income requirements.
+At the same time, those social security disability benefits only cover basic needs.
+Learn how proper special needs planning can help your loved one live comfortably without losing the right to receive social security benefits and how a special needs attorney can help.

-It is common for special needs individuals to be receiving SSI (Supplemental Security Income) or Medicaid benefits in order to pay for their basic living expenses.
+It is common for special needs individuals to be receiving Supplemental Security Income (SSI) or Medicaid benefits in order to pay for their basic living expenses.
 However, these programs impose strict income limits–each medically needy individual with a disability is only allowed to receive up to $425 per month in order to be eligible to receive Medical Assistance (the Pennsylvania version of Medicaid).
-If a special needs person inherits a lump sum, the extra windfall is counted against the income threshold and could mean the person would no longer receive government benefits.
-Proper planning and tools such as a special needs trust can be the answer to leaving an inheritance to a special needs loved one without having them lose access to Medical Assistance or SSI.
+If a special needs person inherits a lump sum, the extra windfall is counted against the income threshold for eligibility and could mean the person would no longer receive government benefits.
+Proper estate planning, and tools such as a special needs trust can be the answer to leaving an inheritance to a special needs loved one without having them lose access to Medical Assistance or supplemental security income benefits.

-In addition, SNTs can offer a higher level of protection against creditors and enable you to determine who will inherit the trust after your loved one passes away.
-You can choose to fund the SNT with many different kinds of assets that can help your loved one enjoy a good standard of living, keeping in mind that most SNTs are irrevocable, and thus, the assets you transfer into the trust will then be owned by the trust.
+In addition, special needs trusts can offer a higher level of social security and protection against creditors and enable you to determine who will inherit the trust after your loved one passes away.
+You can choose to fund the special needs trusts with many different kinds of assets that can help your loved one enjoy a good standard of living, keeping in mind that most special needs trusts are irrevocable, and thus, the assets you transfer into the trust will then be owned by the trust.

 The two most popular types of special needs trusts are first-party SNTs and third-party SNTs.
 The type of trust to be created for your loved one depends on where the assets to fund the trust will come from.
-A first-party SNT (sometimes referred to as a “self-settled” trust) will contain assets that originally belonged to the person with special needs.
+First-party special needs trusts (sometimes referred to as a “self-settled” trust) will contain assets that originally belonged to the person with special needs.
 This is often the case when someone becomes disabled after having worked and accumulated their own assets over the years or suddenly received an inheritance or settlement from a personal injury lawsuit.

 While an SNT beneficiary may take advantage of the SNT funds for additional expenses, that beneficiary should never be given cash directly from the trust because that can be counted towards their income eligibility.
 Even if the cash is meant for paying bills, funds in the SNT should be handled carefully in order not to become taxable income.
 Instead of cash payments, it is best for things like bill payments to be made directly from the trust.